Matt Wallner Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Rangers' 4.08 team ERA ranks 14th across all league pitching staffs.

-- Rangers pitchers combine to give up 154 total home runs at a rate of 1.2 per game (to rank 12th in baseball).
+- Rangers pitchers combine to surrender 157 total home runs at a clip of 1.2 per game (to rank 12th in the league).

-- In his last appearance on Saturday, the right-hander tossed seven innings against the Minnesota Twins, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Sunday, the left-hander tossed 5 1/3 innings against the Minnesota Twins, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.